Table of Contents

 - string[number..number] – Returns a substring of a string; either of the numbers can be omitted, in which case the beginning or the end of the string is substituted instead of it; the characters are indexed starting from 0

-- tuple[number] – Returns the element of a tuple at the given position; the elements are indexed starting from 0; the index must be a numerical literal, not just an expression of numeric type – this necessary for determining the type of this sub-expression before the expansion stage
+- tuple[number] – Returns the element of a tuple at the given position; the elements are indexed starting from 0; the index must be a numerical literal, not just an expression of numeric type – this is necessary for determining the type of this sub-expression before the expansion stage

 - condition ? expression : expression – Conditional expression, like in C/C++